hawatri/ubuntu-hawatri/README.md

-# Ubuntu-titus
+# Ubuntu-hawatri
-Ubuntu customizations from Chris Titus Tech
+Ubuntu customizations from Hawatri

 ## Requirements
 _This is a Ubuntu server build_